IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 astro-body in orbit is shown in the figure below (local link / general link: iss_orbit.html).

-Orbits can be UNBOUND in which case the astro-body is escaping to INFINITY relative to a coordinate origin of interest.
+Orbits can be UNBOUND in which case the astro-body is escaping to INFINITY relative to a coordinate origin of interest which is usually the center of mass of the system of astro-bodies to which the first named astro-body belongs.

 INFINITY in this context means so far away from the system of interest that NO effects from the system of interest are significant.